 Most people use Google Chrome to browse the internet.
-It’s has a clean layout, is typically responsive, and, most importantly, secure.
+It has a clean layout, is typically responsive, and, most importantly, secure.

-Personal security should be high on everyone’s checklist, and Chrome came joint top in MakeUseOf’s assessment of security and privacy on the most popular browsers.
+Personal security should be high on everyone’s checklist.
+Chrome has a range of security and privacy settings you should engage.

 However, there’s always space for further precautions.
 Here are 13 security extensions you should consider adding to Chrome.

 Are Chrome Extensions Safe?

 Let’s get this out of the way right now: extensions aren’t always safe.